 However, the titration process has never been as precise as clinicians would like.
 Synthetic indicators such as medium pressure and P95 provide a useful but incomplete picture of the patient’s condition and treatment.

 Artificial intelligence machine learning is providing clinicians with powerful new tools for identifying optimal therapy.
 However, it’s cost-prohibitive to build this sophisticated computational power into each CPAP ventilator.
 That’s why SXT developed a solution that enables the machine learning to reside in the cloud instead.

 SXT’s Blunotte Cloud has three major components:

-- An automated CPAP ventilator with embedded telemetry for sending data such as pressure, flow and leaks curves to the cloud.
+- An automated CPAP ventilator with embedded telemetry for sending data, such as pressure, flow and leaks, to the cloud.

-- SXT’s proprietary AUTOCPAP algorithm, which uses machine learning techniques to identify central and obstructive events to deliver the proper therapy for each patient.
+- SXT’s proprietary AUTOCPAP algorithm, which uses machine learning techniques to identify central and obstructive events, delivers the proper therapy for each patient.

 - Bluviewer, a software-based sleep-management platform that enables clinicians to analyze usage statistics and records.

 AUTOCPAP also smooths out pressure changes, which has several benefits for patients.
 For example, they’re more likely to continue using their CPAP ventilator because it provides a consistent experience — the kind that helps them sleep through the night.
 Patients also are more likely to remain asleep because consistent pressure at the right level mitigates events that otherwise would have awakened them.